Towards Optimal Environmental Policies: Policy Learning under Arbitrary Bipartite Network Interference: Optimal Power Plant Scrubber Installation Policy

 \subsection{Policy Analysis}

 We apply the approaches developed above to (1) quantify the effects of FGD scrubber installation at each power plant on IHD hospitalizations in 2005 and (2) identify optimal scrubber installation policies under cost constraints.
-For our primary analysis, we use \al to protect against model misspecification.
+We perform our policy analysis under a hypothetical ``clean slate'' scenario in which none of the power plants have scrubbers installed.
+In other words, we identify the scrubber installation schemes that would be optimal to pursue (under various cost constraints) if we ``re-set'' to a world in which no scrubbers had yet been installed.
+By providing recommended policies and corresponding gains across a range of cost constraints, we offer insights into the potential benefits and how they compare to the factual policy implementation.
+In Appendix \labelcref{sec:addOnAnalysis}, we provide details on an alternative analysis in which the optimal policies instead build upon the factual 2005 scrubber installation landscape.
+Throughout, we use \al to protect against model misspecification.
+For shorthand, let $\EstTotEff_j=\TotEff_j(\hat{\outCoeftx})$ and $\EstCostBenefit_j=\frac{\EstTotEff_j}{c_j}$